haithamaouati/lsl/README.md

 # lsl

-`lsl` is a lightweight Bash script that displays directory structures in a tree-like format.
+`lsl` — a simple, Termux-colored directory lister that displays files and directories in a tree-like format, with optional recursive view.
-It supports ANSI colors for directories and executable files, and provides options to filter output.

----

-## Features

-- Handle inaccessible files and directories gracefully.
-- Supports simple flags:
-  - `-f`, `--file` — show files only
-  - `-d`, `--directory` — show directories only
-  - `-h`, `--help` — display help message

----

 ## Installation